• Skip to primary navigation

-In the decade I’ve been writing and interacting with writers, I’ve found that the most prolific and productive writers have a few traits in common.
+In the decade that I’ve been writing and interacting with writers, I’ve found that the most prolific and productive writers have a few traits in common.

 1. When they’re at work, they’re exclusively at work